Omolabake94/CyberSecurity_Bootcamp/HW_14/README.md

 username=Barbara&password=password
 ```
 17) What is the request method?
+* POST request
 18) Which header expresses the client's preference for an encrypted response?
+* Upgrade-Insecure-Requests: 1
 19) Does the request have a user session associated with it?
+* There is no user session associated since there is no set-cookie
 20) What kind of data is being sent from this request body?
+* Login credentials
 ### HTTP Response
 ```
 HTTP/1.1 200 OK